MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2019/update-from-preview.md

 ## KMS activation steps

-If you activate Office by using KMS, including Active Directory-Based Activation (ADBA), do the following to update Office 2019 Preview to Office 2019.
+If you activate Office by using KMS, including Active Directory-based activation, do the following to update Office 2019 Preview to Office 2019.

 - If you haven't already done so, set up a KMS host computer.
 If you currently have a Windows KMS host computer on an operating system that supports Office KMS, we recommend that you use the same computer for your Office KMS host computer.
 - Download the [Office 2019 Volume License Pack](http://www.microsoft.com/downloads/details.aspx?FamilyID=878fef7e-3f4d-4d22-a423-f447c0f5bfdd) from the Microsoft Download Center.